 Coach Adam Rongey

 As a cycling enthusiast, Adam loves to be out on his bike whenever possible.
-He has 23 years of riding experience and has participated in numerous endurance events, including 18 Hours of Fruita, Voodoo Fire 44, BMA Sufferfest, Steamboat Stinger, Boulder Roubaix and Koppenberg road races, local critieriums, and multiple century rides.
+He has 24 years of riding experience and has participated in numerous endurance events, including 18 Hours of Fruita (5 times), Voodoo Fire, Ridgeline Rampage, PV Derby, Laramie Enduro, BMA Sufferfest, Boulder Roubaix and Koppenberg road races, and multiple century rides, including the Triple Bypass (twice).
 As a former triathlete of five years, Adam has competed in the sprint, Olympic, and Half Ironman distances.
 Adam is looking forward to sharing his mountain biking experience, as well as adding his positive energy to the Brute Squad this season.

 After joining the Brute Squad as a coach last year, I am excited to be back for more!
 I look forward to sharing my passion and love for mountain biking with all of our Brrute Squad athletes.
 I believe training with a solid group of individuals is a great way to stay accountable and get the most out of your fitness.
 Believing in yourself, being dedicated to the program, and having the support of the group and coaches is the way to a very successful season!
 I’m fired-up, lets ride!" -Adam Rongey